 - If the cost of inputs rises, then the average variable cost will also rise.
 Hence, the market price would have to be higher for any given quantity to be produced.

-- If the price of inputs declines or technology can reduce the cost of manufacturing, then average variable costs shifts downward, allowing more product to be supplied at any given price.
+- If the price of inputs declines or technology can reduce the cost of manufacturing, then AVC or ATC shifts downward, allowing more product to be supplied at any given price.
 The shutdown point will also be lower.

 Note that the supply curve of an individual firm is different than for the industry.
-For the individual firm in a competitive market, demand is completely elastic, so the firm can sell all that it produces for the market price, so it will sell as many units as possible until marginal cost equals marginal revenue.
+For the individual firm in a competitive market, demand is completely elastic, so the firm can sell all that it produces for the market price, so it will sell as many units as possible until marginal cost = marginal revenue.
+On the other hand, the supply curve of the industry slopes upward as in the classical case, wherein increased supply causes a decrease in the market price.